Maryland approves coronavirus relief bill that would greatly expand Earned Income Tax Credit

 Other parts of the package would offer up to $9,000 in tax relief for small businesses and send $1,000 checks to people with unemployment claims in limbo.
 It cuts the tax burden for middle- and lower-income people who have been on unemployment, and creates grants for an array of industries that have struggled during the pandemic.

-Sen. Guy Guzzone (D-Howard), chairman of the Senate Budget and Taxation Committee, told his colleagues that the measure is “a lot more generous” than the version the Senate had passed last week.
+Sen. Guy J. Guzzone (D-Howard), chairman of the Senate Budget and Taxation Committee, told his colleagues that the measure is “a lot more generous” than the version the Senate had passed last week.

 “This is really going to help working citizens,” he said.